 - Date the completed Enrollment Agreement is received.

 - Roommate preference.
-(Requests must be mutual and received within a short time of each other; roommate preference takes priority over building preference.)
+(Requests must be mutual; roommate preference takes priority over building preference).

 - Hall and/or room preferences.

 A. Mutual requests for specific roommates are honored when possible.
-Otherwise, roommates are assigned using the information supplied on the Enrollment Agreement.
-Room assignments are made without regard to race, color, religion, or national origin.
+Otherwise, roommates are assigned using the information supplied on the On-Campus Housing Application.
+Room assignments are made without regard to race, gender, disability, sexual orientation, religion, or national or ethnic origin.

 A. Notices of room assignments are mailed in mid-July for incoming students.
 Along with your assignment, you will receive the name, address, and home phone number of your roommate and information on check-in procedures.